JnyJny/busylight/docs/README.md

 ### Device Operation

-The devices requires the inital byte of the control word be zero and the final two bytes of the word be set to 0xFF22.
+The device requires the inital byte of the control word to be zero and the final two bytes of the word be set to 0xFF22.
 The device is effectively write-only as I have not been able to get the device to return anything via the `read` or `get_feature_report` interfaces